 AFSA does not believe that further limiting access to credit for military households is wise or necessary at this juncture.
-The proposed amendments could materially impact servicemembers and their families such that undue financial stress could be created where none currently exists.
-These provisions could foreclose upon the ability of servicemembers and their families to obtain traditional credit products, forcing them into the hands of non-traditional lenders - some of which are domiciled overseas and operate on the Internet, outside the reach of U.S. regulators - or even worse, underground and unregulated lenders (commonly known as "loan sharks").
+To do so could create undue financial stress where none currently exists.
+Foreclosing upon the ability of servicemembers and their families to obtain traditional credit products could force them into the hands of non-traditional lenders - some of which are domiciled overseas and operate on the Internet, outside the reach of U.S. regulators - or even worse, underground and unregulated lenders (commonly known as "loan sharks").
 Such a misstep would be detrimental to military personnel readiness, something that should be avoided at all costs.